edyrizalmuh/portfolio/_posts/2023-07-24-scraping-branch-data-of-pos-indonesia.md

 2  8 11 37
 ```

-These indexes are based on `table_city`, corresponding to indexes `2, 9, 12` and `38` in `table_all`.
-Knowing indexes from these two objects is important for cleaning later, as we do not want to accidentally change the content of these tables.
+These indexes are based on `table_city`, corresponding to indexes `2, 9, 12,` and `38` in `table_all`.
+Knowing indexes from these two objects is important for cleaning later, as we do not want to change the content of these tables accidentally.

 These column names have to be compared and standardized.
-The following syntax shows the unique column names and how many province(s) use the names in its table.
+The following syntax shows the unique column names and how many province(s) use them in its table.

 ```R
 # Extract unique column names from all tables